zachvalenta/jvns.ca/content/post/2018-09-01-learning-skills-you-can-practice.markdown

 ### Learning skill: Identify what you don't understand

-I think this is be the most important learning skill.
+I think this is the most important learning skill.
 This is the skill of translating "I'm confused, I don't get it" to "I have a specific question about X".

 For example, when I was learning Rust last winter, I felt really confused about references &